Next Permanent Newcastle United Manager Odds

-A number of bookmakers are now speculating over the future of Steve Bruce at Newcastle and they have re-opened their Next Newcastle United Manager betting market, with a certain Signor Benitez coming into the reckoning after the Spaniard recently decided to leave Chinese Super League club Dalian Professional.
+A number of bookmakers are now speculating over the future of Steve Bruce at Newcastle and they have re-opened their Next Newcastle United Manager betting market, with Chris Wilder among the favourites after recently parting company with Sheffield United.

 |Brand||Sports X Cash Out||Cash Out - In-Play||Cash Out - Auto||Cash Out - Partial||Claim Bonus|